Azure/azure-powershell/src/Network/Network/help/New-AzFirewallNatRule.md

 ```

 ### -DestinationAddress
-The destination addresses of the rule.
+The destination addresses of the rule

 ```yaml
 Type: System.String[]